aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 * Single Responsibility Principle: It's dedicated solely to user interface operations.

 #### DAO Package
 GameDataDAO: This class is an interface for data access operations related to GameData, such as saving and retrieving game data.
+(Other game retrieval methods would be defined here, like getGamesByPlayer)
 * Interface Segregation Principle: Clients will not be forced to depend on methods they do not use.

 SQLiteGameDataDAO: This class implements GameDataDAO, providing specific data operations using SQLite.
+(Other games retrieval methods would be implemented here.)
 * Dependency Inversion Principle: It depends on the GameDataDAO abstraction, allowing for flexibility in data storage methods
 * Single Responsibility Principle: It manages the database operations specific to GameData